Rajeev-K/eureka/Build.md

 # Technologies used

 We use [Apache Lucene](https://lucene.apache.org/) to index and search.
-We use Java and [Jersey](https://jersey.github.io/) to build the web service.
+Since Lucene is written in Java our web service is also written in Java.
+We use [Jersey](https://jersey.github.io/) to build the RESTful web service.
+[Apache Maven](https://maven.apache.org/) to build the project.
 The web server is [Apache Tomcat](http://tomcat.apache.org/).
 For the client app we use TypeScript, [UIBuilder](https://github.com/wisercoder/uibuilder) for building UI components and pages, and [MVC Router](https://github.com/Rajeev-K/mvc-router) for routing.